 The difference between wants and needs

 But she’s learning that she doesn’t actually ‘need’ those items – and in fact, she may not really even want them.
 It’s not about restricting her from buying anything.
-If there’s something that she really likes, I’ll make a mental note of it and the next time we go back to the toy store, if she’s completely thrilled about the same item than I may buy it.
+If there’s something that she really likes, I’ll make a mental note of it and the next time we go back to the toy store, if she’s completely thrilled about the same item, then I may buy it.
 But some kids have more toys than they can ever want, never mind need.
-In fact none of those are needs at all.
+In fact, none of those are needs at all.